 While fashion goes and comes back around, moving in circles, trends tend to be revamped over and over again, usually with a slight alteration to the last time.
 So once a new trend is discovered, you can guess I’m pretty excited to try it out.
-So when the asymmetrical hemline, mismatched sleeves or use of different materials in the same colour to create a contrast were revealed to be the next big trend I couldn’t stop myself: the asymmetrical dress seems to be the summer dress for 2018.
+So when the asymmetrical hemline, mismatched sleeves or use of different materials in the same colour to create a contrast were revealed to be the next big trend I couldn’t stop myself: the asymmetrical dress seems to be the summer dress for the year.
 Styling it is actually pretty easy - the dress speaks for itself and the only addition really are accessories and footwear.
 Nevertheless, there are plenty of styling options and I want to ease up on you by sharing my favourite three.

 Styling the asymmetrical dress